conan-io/conan-io.github.io/_posts/2019-02-04-New-conan-release-1-12.markdown

 ---
 layout: post
 comments: false
-title: "Editable packages, Composable profiles, Command improvements & New architectures"
+title: "Conan 1.12: Editable packages, Composable profiles, Command improvements & New architectures"
 ---

 This time we have 1.12 out to start the 2019 year and there are some interesting features and improvements we would like to highlight.
 Let's